Fish tanks and palm trees - Miami's new baseball stadium

 The white semi-domed stadium is an attempt by Loria and city officials to reignite fan interest in a team that won the World Series in 1997, and again in 2003, but finished at the bottom of the National League East Division standings last year.

-They also hope it will help revitalize Miami's Little Havana neighbourhood, a rough-and-tumble district near downtown and a cultural symbol for many in Miami's large Cuban community.
+They also hope it will help revitalize Miami's Little Havana neighborhood, a rough-and-tumble district near downtown and a cultural symbol for many in Miami's large Cuban community.

 The stadium's official opening on Wednesday will mark a new chapter for the Marlins, who have changed their name, redesigned their uniforms and embarked on a spending spree for a high-profile manager and free-agent players to breathe new life into the team.